evgdim/clean-code/presentation/index.md

    **********
 ```
 ## When to reafactor
+The biggest problem with code is when it works!

 1. Right after the code is working and the unit tests are done
 2. In the scope of a rlatevly big chnage
 3. Before the testing has started